If you have a small backyard and you want to start gardening, there’s a simple solution…

 Short trees with a tiny root system are cherry trees, making them suitable for growing in a bucket.
 A lot of sunlight will be needed for most sweet cherries, while most sour varieties do better in the shade, so it is necessary to understand what type of cherry tree you are planting.

-For container or indoor cultivation, you can also try other citrus-like kumquats or mini oranges.
-Check out this article if you would like to read more about growing lemons in a bucket.
+For pot or indoor cultivation, you can also try other citrus-like kumquats or mini oranges.

 Melons are large fruits with similarly large root systems, which means that growing them in buckets can also be difficult.
 With that said, if you use the correct method, it is entirely possible to grow several varieties of melons in buckets.